fluentglobe/fluentglobe.github.io/lesson/en-7.md

 ### More words

+* Take the underground to...
+* Go down the street.
+* It will be on you left
+* It will be on your right
+* Follow the signs
-* How do you do?
+* Can you show me on the map?
-* How's it going?
+* It's this way
+* It's that way
+* I am sorry, I am not from here
+* Keep going
-* I'll see you soon.
+* It will be ahead of you
-* Bye for now.
-* How's life treating you?
-* I enjoyed talking to you.
-* Good luck and safe travels.
+* Cross the street
+* Go over the bridge
+* It is on the corner
-* Have a safe trip.
+* It's about a five minute walk
-* Happy birthday.
-* Have a good one.
+* It's a very busy road
-* Bless you.
-* Get well soon.
-* Cheers
-* Many happy returns
-* Well done on passing your examn.
-* Congratulations on getting the job.
+* At the next traffic lights turn...
+* I am afraid I can't help you
+* When you get to...go...
+* It's pretty far from here.
+You'd better take the bus